Thank You Letter for a Job Offer After Acceptance

 Dear [Hiring Manager Name],

 Thank you again for offering me the [Job Title] position.
-I am very pleased to accept and look forward to joining [Company Name] on [Start Date].
+I am pleased to accept and look forward to joining [Company Name] on [Start Date].

 Best regards,